Jim-Still/Comic-Keepers/README.md

 Apart from the coding, I enjoyed my opportunity to provide some style to the application.

-Here's an unused, alternate header with a slightly muted background,
+Here's an unused, alternate header with a slightly more muted background image,

 ![CapstoneHeaderMutedBackground](https://user-images.githubusercontent.com/90332162/147119713-cd2d2c06-3439-430d-bf10-dac3e804adbf.png)